btsmart/splatt3r/README.md

 ## Demo

-The Gradio demo can be run using `python demo.py <checkpoint_path>`, replacing `<checkpoint_path>` with the trained network path.
-A checkpoint will be available for the public release of this code.
+The Gradio demo can be run using `python demo.py`, which loads our trained checkpoint from Hugging Face.

 This demo generates a `.ply` file that represents the scene, which can be downloaded and rendered using online 3D Gaussian Splatting viewers such as [here](https://projects.markkellogg.org/threejs/demo_gaussian_splats_3d.php?art=1&cu=0,-1,0&cp=0,1,0&cla=1,0,0&aa=false&2d=false&sh=0) or [here](https://playcanvas.com/supersplat/editor).